 Posture can be either static or dynamic.
 In static posture, the body and its segments are aligned and maintained in certain positions.
 Examples of static postures include standing, sitting, lying, and kneeling.
 Dynamic posture refers to postures in which the body or its segments are moving—walking, running, jumping, throwing, and lifting.
 An understanding of static posture forms the basis for understanding dynamic posture.
 Therefore, the static postures of standing and sitting are emphasized in this chapter.
 The dynamic postures of walking and running are discussed in Chapter 14.

 The study of any particular posture includes kinetic and kinematic analyses of all body segments.
-Humans and other living creatures have the ability to arrange and rearrange body segments to form a large ...
+Humans and other living creatures have the ability to arrange and rearrange body segments to form ...